dat-ecosystem-archive/hyperdiscovery/readme.md

 ### `var sw = swarm(archive, opts)`

-Join the p2p swarm for the given hyperdrive archive.
+Join the p2p swarm for the given feed.
 The return object, `sw`, is an event emitter that will emit a `peer` event with the peer information when a peer is found.

 ### sw.connections